 While keeping in mind the words of the wise Hippocrates, many researchers spend their time in the lab working on extracting compounds from natural products that can cure diseases.

 This is the cue for us to talk about the King of Herbal Medicine studied for its possible link in treating various ailments.
 Namely, the Lingzhi mushroom or Reishi mushroom.

-Lingzhi mushrooms are a type of fungus that can be found in hot and humid weather.
+Reishi mushrooms are a type of fungus that can be found in hot and humid weather.
 They are mainly spread out across forested areas.
 They were primarily grown in Asian countries like China and Japan.1

 In this time and age it is not required to book a flight to Asia to get a taste of the magic mushrooms, they can be found almost everywhere now in various forms.
 Some people even go through the trouble of growing it themselves at home.

-What are Lingzhi mushrooms good for?
+What are Reishi Mushrooms good for?

-Lingzhi mushrooms have several health benefits in improving the following conditions:2
+Reishi mushrooms have several health benefits in improving the following conditions:2